martin-ueding/vigilant-crypto-snatch/docs/developing.md

 poetry run coverage html
 ```

+We use the [pre-commit tool](https://pre-commit.com/).
+So also run `pre-commit install` to set it up.
+This will take care of code formatting with [Black](https://github.com/psf/black), static type checking, unit test and test coverage on every commit.

 ## Updating the documentation

 The documentation is created with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 Just edit the Markdown files in `docs`.